Preparing for a pre listing Inspection

 What should I do before a home inspection?

-Aside from hiring an inspector and showing up at the property on time, buyers don’t have to do anything special to get ready for the inspection.
+Aside from hiring an inspector and showing up at the property on time, sellers don’t have to do anything special to get ready for the inspection.
 On the other hand, there are quite a few things a seller can and should do to facilitate the home inspection.

 Some major things include:

 - Cleaning the house.
-A spotless house is not only easier to navigate, but also leaves a great impression on potential buyers and prevents unexpected problems.
+A spotless house is not only easier to navigate but also leaves a great impression on potential buyers and prevents unexpected problems.
 The last thing you want is for a deal to fall through because the buyer thinks you haven’t been cleaning the house regularly.

 - Leaving the utilities connected.
 Certified home inspectors leave no rock unturned.
 They will run the dishwasher, turn on the stove, test the air conditioning and the furnace, and more.
 If these utilities are disconnected, the inspector may be forced to reschedule.